gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 **Why does the flux tube form?**

 In QED: the photon is electrically neutral.
-Electric field lines spread out — Coulomb potential.
+Electric field lines spread out, the Coulomb potential.

 In QCD: gluons carry color charge.
-They interact with each other — they attract each other.
+They interact with each other.
+They attract each other.

 The color field is squeezed into a tube by the mutual attraction of gluons.

-This is the mechanism of confinement — qualitatively understood, not yet rigorously proven from first principles.
+This is the mechanism of confinement, qualitatively understood, not yet rigorously proven from first principles.